PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 28

+Date.formatted() function should be call for displaying purpose

+/////////////
 SwiftUI Day 27

 you can't assign computed property to store property's default value because self is not available to property initalizer.
 One way to work around this is use class property to declare that computed property as class computed property with static keyword. class property is available before indidivual struct property initalization.